-"Even after the art piece disappears, I hope it remains in people's hearts and memories."
-This book records this work's theme from conception to production.
+“Even after the artwork disappears, I hope it remains in people’s hearts and memories.”

 Book Description